HealthIQ-LLC/master-patient-index/README.md

 By providing this information along a formal dimension, customers may interact with the patient network using any point of entry, including the IDs they may handle via any system.
 Further, network access may be intentionally restricted according to defined source(s) as a means of taxonomical access control.

 ---
+# The Variable Score Weighting System
+A Score Condition is an expression which identifies a Demographic key (eg. `first_name`), a given output metric from the pairwise deterministic battery we conducted (eg `levenshtein_distance`), a given comparison operator (eg. `=='`, a given threshold of comparison (eg. `3`), a given threshold type which matches the data-type of the threshold (to supply the correct operators downstream we would herein note an `int` in this example case).

+This `condition` identifies the metric location at the coordinate `['first_name']['levenshtein_distance']` and the `condition` is satisfied if the value found there is equal to 3.

+A Score Affect is just a means of altering your match score according to a certain arithmetic expression.
+For example, an `affect` might perform `x += 2` or `x *= 0.2` or any arithmetic in the form `x operator y` at all, leaving x precisely altered by the desired operation.

+A Score Bind connects a Condition with an Affect.
+So that say if `['first_name']['levenshtein_distance'] == 3` and a `bind` to an `affect` including `x *= 0.2` is active, then your score might be impacted here as `x *= 0.2`.

+Not only are `conditions` and `affects` completely re-usable in non-exclusive/non-exhaustive ways, there is one last major concept here:

+Score Sets allow you to assemble `binds` into ordered logical expressions using `AND`, `OR`, and `XOR` so that the `affect` may be `bound` to the result of the Score Set in addition to or rather than the `affect` being `bound` to the individual `condition(s)`.

+Because of how the serialization number-line works, and because of how `sets` are designed, the `set` table does not function merely pair `binds` with operators--you can also pair off `sets` themselves with operators, providing recursive support.

+The meaning of this is you get support for parenthetical enclosure of your arithmetic. `(a or b) and c` is a `set` containing a `set` and a `bind` together in grain.
+So you can make `sets` out of `sets` all the way down, directing hierarchical operations of comparison to any tree depth you require in order to account for your data.

+---
 # Flow Charts

 ## Request Flow